-As this way of consuming is easy to use and dose, cannacaps are a complete success in dispensaries.
-Because of the way CBD is metabolized by the liver, eating a sugary tincture-infused candy or a fat-based cannabis chocolate bar with the same CBD content would have somewhat different effects.
-However, suppose you take a cannacap as soon as you wake up or right before you go to sleep.
-In that case, you can be pretty confident that every capsule will have an identical effect, and you can adjust the concentration accordingly.
+Given how CBD is metabolized by the liver, eating a sugary tincture-infused candy or a fat-based cannabis chocolate bar with the same CBD content could have different effects.
+However, if you take a cannacap as soon as you wake up or right before you go to sleep, you can be pretty confident that every capsule will have an identical effect, and you can adjust the concentration accordingly.

 How to Make CBD Capsules

 - 7–14 grams of ground hemp flower.
 Ground-up flower is the best option for this particular recipe, but concentrates are fine.

 - ¼–½ cup of organic extra-virgin coconut oil.
 The quantity depends on how many flowers you are using and the potency you want in your capsules.

 This recipe works ten times better with the use of coconut oil and soy lecithin infusion.
 When administered together, these two serve as excellent metabolizing agents for cannabinoids as they move through our gastrointestinal tract, allowing us to get a more potent effect when taking them orally.